So you want to know what is tally?

 - Purchases (For purchase billing)

-There are many more functions related to accounting like Credit Note, Debit Note, Reverse Journal, Memos and so on which aid in performing accounting procedures in an easy manner.
+There are many more functions related to accounting like Credit Note, Debit Note, Reverse Journal, Memos and so on which helps in performing accounting entries in an easy way.

 Let’s go to billing!